 What Usually Changes the Budget

+The visible remodel is rarely the whole cost.
 Split-levels often hide work at the exact spots homeowners want to change: stairs, railings, kitchen walls, exterior doors, lower-level windows, garage entries, and old finishes.

 Watch these first: